-How about coconut water or just plain drinking water?
-Coconut water and plain water don’t contain enough electrolytes to restore a proper electrolyte balance.
-They may replenish water content in your body, but they won’t help when it comes to electrolytes like magnesium, calcium, and sodium.
+When it comes to water, neither coconut water nor plain water contains enough electrolytes to restore a proper electrolyte balance.
+They may replenish water content in your body, but they won’t replenish electrolytes like magnesium, calcium, and sodium.

 You can avoid electrolyte loss simply by staying hydrated and planning ahead.
-When you’re sick or working hard — whether on the job site or at the gym — make sure to drink plenty of DripDrip ORS.
+When you’re sick or working hard — whether on the job site or at the gym — make sure to keep an ORS on hand.

 If you have to work outside or in extreme conditions, try to take breaks often to avoid overheating.
 You can do this by drinking an oral rehydration solution and packing a cooling towel in your bag.
 Wear loose-fitting clothing that allows your body to cool off through sweat.
 Also, wear a hat and sunglasses to keep the heat of the sun off your head.
 If you find yourself overheating, place ice packs underneath your armpits or on the back of your neck to cool off.